alexlop00/Terraform_Example_AWS_Nginx/README.md

 ## Intended Audience
 The intended audience for this manual is cloud administrators.
 Configuring the virtual private cloud (VPC) relies heavily on local area network (LAN) and wide area network (WAN) concepts (e.g. subnetting, routing, server configuration).
 Familiarity with these concepts aids in understanding each section of the template.

-Important Note: This manual assumes users are familiar with navigating Amazon Web Services (AWS) services and Terraform.
+NOTE: This manual assumes users are familiar with navigating Amazon Web Services (AWS) services and Terraform.

 ## Scope
 As per the scope of this script, the template deploys: